-Termination of resident lease agreements could adversely affect the Company's revenues and earnings for seniors housing and post-acute care properties providing assisted living services.
+Termination of resident lease agreements could adversely affect the Company's revenues and earnings for seniors housing properties providing assisted living services.

 Applicable regulations governing assisted living properties generally require written resident lease agreements with each resident.
 Most of these regulations also require that each resident have the right to terminate the resident lease agreement for any reason on reasonable notice or upon the death of the resident.
-The operators of seniors housing and post-acute care properties cannot contract with residents to stay for longer periods of time, unlike typical apartment leasing arrangements with terms of up to one year or longer.
+The operators of seniors housing properties cannot contract with residents to stay for longer periods of time, unlike typical apartment leasing arrangements with terms of up to one year or longer.
 In addition, the resident turnover rate in the Company's properties may be difficult to predict.
-If a large number of resident lease agreements terminate at or around the same time, and if the Company's units remained unoccupied, then the Company's tenant's ability to make scheduled rent payments to the Company or, with respect to certain of the Company's seniors housing and other healthcare properties lease to TRS entities, the Company's operating results, the Company's revenues and the Company's earnings could be adversely affected.
+If a large number of resident lease agreements terminate at or around the same time, and if the Company's units remained unoccupied, then the Company's tenant's ability to make scheduled rent payments to the Company or, with respect to certain of the Company's seniors housing properties lease to TRS entities, the Company's operating results, the Company's revenues and the Company's earnings could be adversely affected.